 Possible forms of therapy include:

-The best eye clinic in Dubai should be consulted by migraine sufferers in order to receive an appropriate diagnosis and treatment strategy.
+The best eye clinic in Dubai should be consulted by migraine sufferers to receive an appropriate diagnosis and treatment strategy.

 When the eyes do not produce enough tears or the tears evaporate too rapidly, it is known as dry eye syndrome.
 The eyes may become dry, inflamed, and red as a result.
 Eye tiredness, sensitivity to light, and impaired vision are all signs of dry eye syndrome.
 Aging, hormonal changes, and environmental variables like wind or air conditioning are just a few of the causes of dry eye syndrome.

 Eye drops are frequently used for dry eye treatment.
-In severe situations, medical professionals could recommend drugs or other therapies including punctual plugs, which are tiny plugs put into tear ducts to assist maintain eye moisture.
+In severe situations, medical professionals could recommend drugs or other therapies including punctual plugs, which are tiny plugs put into tear ducts to assist in maintaining eye moisture.

 Eye fatigue comes after continuous usage of the eyes, such as while driving a long distance or staring at a computer screen or other digital gadget.